jeremyengels/jeremyengels.com/README.md

   <img src="/img/climbing.jpeg" width="30%" />
 </p>

 Hello!
 I'm Jeremy and I'm a grad student at UCLA.
 I'm studying Aerospace Engineering with a focus in control systems.
-I like to suppliment my learning with personal side-projects (some of which are shown here).
+I like to supplement my learning with personal side-projects (some of which are shown here).

 Please browse through and have a look at some of my projects, and feel free to reach out!